DholaSain/intl-utils-formatter/README.md

 # intl_utils_formatter

-`intl_utils_formatter` is a Dart package providing a command-line tool that aids in the formatting of `.arb` files used in internationalizing Flutter apps.
+`intl_utils_formatter` is a Dart package providing a command-line tool that aids in the formatting and sorting of `.arb` files used in internationalizing Flutter apps.

 It allows you to define a list of `.arb` file paths within your project's `pubspec.yaml` configuration and formats these files to ensure consistency and standardization.

 ## Features

 - Sort & format `.arb` files with a single command.
+- It'll sort `.arb` files in asc order with metadata keys.
 - Easily specify `.arb` file paths in `pubspec.yaml`.
 - Integrates smoothly with your existing Flutter localization workflow.